Raforawesome/bento/README.md

 # Bento

-A lightweight, secure authentication backend as a service (BaaS) built with Rust.
+A lightweight, secure backend as a service (BaaS) built with Rust.

 ## Overview